Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 Highly qualified and experienced surgeons

-These two factors are crucial for safety and successful outcomes.
+These two factors are decisive for the safety and success of the operation.

-At Khozrevanidze Clinic, laparoscopic surgery is performed according to modern international standards by experienced specialists, ensuring high-quality treatment and maximum patient safety.
+At Khozrevanidze Clinic, laparoscopic surgery is performed in accordance with modern international standards by experienced specialists, ensuring high-quality treatment and maximum patient safety.

-Laparoscopy is not just a technological innovation - it is a patient-centered approach aimed at:
+Laparoscopy is not just a technological advancement – it is a patient-centered approach aimed at:

 Less stress